knative/serving/docs/spec/errors.md

 Particularly for development cases with interpreted languages like Node or Python, syntax errors might only be caught at container startup time.
-For this reason, implementations may choose to start a single copy of the container on deployment, before making the container `Ready`.
-If the initial container fails to start, the `Ready` condition will be set to `False`, the reason will be set to `ContainerExit` , and the last line of output in the message.
+For this reason, implementations should start a copy of the container on deployment, before marking the container `Ready`.
+If this container fails to start, the `Ready` condition will be set to `False`, the reason will be set to `ExitCode%d` with the exit code of the application, and the termination message from the container will be provided.
+(Containers will be run with the default `terminationMessagePath` and a `terminationMessagePolicy` of `FallbackToLogsOnError`.)
 Additionally, the Revision `status.logsUrl` should be present, which provides the address of an endpoint which can be used to fetch the logs for the failed process.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/revisions/abc